How do you figure out how much you need to save for retirement? It can be complicated.

-Here are the basic assumptions that financial consultants use to generate projections:
+Here are the basic assumptions that MD Advisors use to generate projections:

 If Dr. Taylor’s assets are at $1.2 million now, how will they grow over the next 15 years?
 Using 4.5% (compounded annually) as the expected rate of return, Dr. Taylor’s balanced portfolio is projected to grow to $2.32 million by the time he retires, before fees and taxes.

-MD arrives at an expected rate of return based on historical data, current market conditions, and future outlook.
+MD Financial arrives at an expected rate of return based on historical data, current market conditions and future outlook.
 The assumptions for rate of return are reviewed regularly and updated as warranted.
 Adjustments to these assumptions will change the outcome.

 If Dr. Taylor does not save this amount on an ongoing basis or if he decides to withdraw money for other purposes, the outcome will change and the plan will need to be revisited to make the appropriate adjustments.

 At retirement, Dr. Taylor may also be eligible for Old Age Security and the Canada Pension Plan.
 (If he lived in Quebec, he might be eligible for the Quebec Pension Plan.)
-Together, the OAS and CPP currently pay an average of $15,300 per year at age 65 (up to a maximum of almost $21,000).
+Together, the OAS and CPP currently pay an average of $15,500 per year at age 65 (up to a maximum of more than $21,000).

 But how do you know what these amounts will be in the future?
-Financial consultants come up with estimates based on inflation assumptions.
-While actual inflation is based on movements in the consumer price index, financial consultants rely on assumptions about inflation over the long term.
+MD Advisors come up with estimates based on inflation assumptions.
+While actual inflation is based on movements in the consumer price index, MD Advisors rely on assumptions about inflation over the long term.